FangRuoqing/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Tag contacts with their company's name**

-**MSS**

-1. User requests to tag a specific contact with a specific company's name
-2. Connectify adds the company's name tag to the contact and displays the full updated contact information

-    Use case ends.

-**Extensions**

-* 1a.
-The given contact name is not in the contact list.

-    * 1a1.
-Connectify shows an error message.

-      Use case resumes at step 1.

 * 1b.
-The contact already has an existing company tag.
+The contact already has an existing company attribute.

     * 1b1.
-Connectify warns the user about the existing company tag and updates the company tag to the new one.
+Connectify warns the user about the existing company attribute and updates the company attribute to the new one.

         Use Case ends